Below is the fourth installment in the series.

 The bad news is that while many of the closed properties are scheduled for repair and rebuilding, there will certainly be a significant number that will decide to throw in the towel and remain closed permanently.

-Looking forward to the 2019 tourist season, the good news is that BVI Traveller has received reports from villa owners and rental agencies indicating that an additional 29 villas will come on line by year end.
-Thus we are forecasting about 60 to 65% will be open for business as enter 2019.
-One caveat, however, is that even though they are open doesn’t mean that they have bookings.
-I am told by several local villa brokers that demand is still extremely soft.
+Looking forward to the 2019 tourist season, the good news is that BVI Traveller has received reports from villa owners and rental agencies indicating that an additional 29 villas will come on line by year-end.
+Thus, we are forecasting about 60 to 65% will be open for business as enter 2019.
+One caveat, however, is that even though they are open doesn’t mean that they will have bookings.
+Several local villa brokers have indicated that demand is still extremely soft.